NoHomey/sdp-sorting-algorithms-homework/README.md

 # sdp-sorting-algorithms-homework

-Repository for second homework in FMI for Structures of Data and Programming course
+Repository for second homework on sorting in FMI for Structures of Data and Programming course

-(It is unfinished, homework)